w.secrets: Secret

 Parameters:

-• scope – str The name of the scope to fetch secret information from.
+• scope – str The name of the scope that contains the secret.

-• key – str The key to fetch secret for.
+• key – str Name of the secret to fetch value information.

 Returns: